astronomer/docs/astro/deferrable-operators.md

 - If you want to replace non-deferrable operators in an existing project with deferrable operators, we recommend importing the deferrable operator class as its non-deferrable class name.
 If you don't include this part of the import statement, you need to replace all instances of non-deferrable operators in your DAGs.
 In the above example, that would require replacing all instances of `TimeSensor` with `TimeSensorAsync`.
 - Currently, not all operators have a deferrable version.
 There are a few open source deferrable operators, plus additional operators designed and maintained by Astronomer.
 - If you're interested in the deferrable version of an operator that is not generally available, you can write your own and contribute these to the open source project.
-If you need help with writing a custom deferrable operator, reach out to Astronomer support.
+If you need help with writing a custom deferrable operator, reach out to [Astronomer support](https://support.astronomer.io).
 - There are some use cases where it can be more appropriate to use a traditional sensor instead of a deferrable operator.
 For example, if your task needs to wait only a few seconds for a condition to be met, we recommend using a Sensor in [`reschedule` mode](https://github.com/apache/airflow/blob/1.10.2/airflow/sensors/base_sensor_operator.py#L46-L56) to avoid unnecessary resource overhead.

 ## Astronomer's Deferrable Operators

-Astronomer maintains [`astronomer-providers`](https://github.com/astronomer/astronomer-providers), which is an open source collection deferrable operators bundled as a provider package.
-This package is available by default on Astronomer Runtime and includes deferrable versions of popular operators such as `ExternalTaskSensor`, `DatabricksRunNowOperator`, and `SnowflakeOperator`.
+Astronomer maintains [`astronomer-providers`](https://github.com/astronomer/astronomer-providers), which is an open source collection of deferrable operators bundled as a provider package.
+This package is installed on Astronomer Runtime by default and includes deferrable versions of popular operators such as `ExternalTaskSensor`, `DatabricksRunNowOperator`, and `SnowflakeOperator`.

 The following table contains information about each operator that's available in the package, including their import path and an example DAG.
-For more information about each available operator in the package, see the [`astronomer-providers` documentation](https://github.com/astronomer/astronomer-providers/blob/main/CHANGELOG.rst#100-2022-03-01).
+For more information about each available operator in the package, see the [CHANGELOG in `astronomer-providers`](https://github.com/astronomer/astronomer-providers/blob/main/CHANGELOG.rst#100-2022-03-01).

 | Operator/ Sensor Class     | Import Path                                                                                   | Example DAG                                                                                                                                       |
 | -------------------------- | --------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------- |